-On January 19, 2023, the United States reached the federal debt limit, a statutory cap on the amount of debt the government may incur.
-Since that time, the Secretary of the Treasury has undertaken numerous ‘extraordinary measures’ which have temporarily prevented the government from defaulting on its debt for the first time in our history.
-[For more information on the debt limit, see Raising the Debt Limit: Impact on Social Security and Medicare] Some members of Congress have expressed their unwillingness to avert the global financial crisis that would result from the U.S. defaulting on its debt obligations without major cuts in federal spending.
+On June 3, 2023, President Biden signed into law the Fiscal Responsibility Act of 2023 which, among many other provisions, raised the statutory debt limit through January 2025.
+The federal debt limit is a statutory cap on the amount of debt the government may incur.
+[For more information on the debt limit, see Raising the Debt Limit: Impact on Social Security and Medicare] Some members of Congress have expressed their unwillingness to avert the global financial crisis that would result from the U.S. defaulting on its debt obligations for the first time in history without major cuts in federal spending.
 Although Social Security has not contributed to the federal debt, and in fact lent its surpluses to the general fund of the Treasury from 1984 through 2021, the looming debt crisis has motivated some to argue that cuts to Social Security need to be part of any debt limit conversation.

 Borrowing money to play the stock market